ayshmnmm/Flappy-Bird-pygame/README.md

 # Flappy Bird
 A very simple flappy bird style game using the pygame library in python.

-## Controls
+## Play
+Download the zip file and run flappy bird/main.py.
 Press the spacebar to start the game and press up arrow key to control the bird.

-## Note
+## Requirements
-The code is pretty messy and the game is still being developed :)
-Also Pygame needs to be installed `pip install pygame`
+The code makes use of the pygame package.
+Use `pip install pygame` or something similiar to get pygame.

 ### Attribution
 Sound from Zapsplat.com